 Adding commands to the Quick Access Toolbar

 To add a command to the Quick Access toolbar, follow these steps:

 1. In the right of the Quick Access toolbar, click the tiny arrow button to open the drop-down menu:

 By checking the commands on this menu, you can add their icons to the Quick Access toolbar.
-The trouble is, the commands shows that the two commands you want to add isn't even on the menu, so:
+The trouble is, the commands show that the two commands you want to add isn't even on the menu, so:

 2. Near the bottom of the menu, click More Commands....

 The Excel Options dialog box opens, showing the Quick Access Toolbar options.
 The list box on the right shows the commands that are currently shown on the Quick Access toolbar.
 The box on the left contains commands that you can add to the Quick Access toolbar.

 The Choose commands from drop-down menu above the left box shows Popular Commands.
 Evidently, the Switch Windows and AutoSum commands aren't popular enough to make the cut, because they aren't on the list.
 Fortunately, you can use the Choose commands from menu to display more commands.